4 Candlestick Patterns You Need to Know for 2025

 What are candlesticks?

 Many chart watchers believe specific shapes of individual candles or candlestick patterns can offer clues about the prevailing mood of a market.
+While candlestick patterns can be a reliable tool for identifying potential market trends, their effectiveness increases when used alongside other technical indicators and market context.
 Steve Nison’s book "Japanese Candlestick Charting Techniques" introduced the discipline to Western investors and is essential reading for anyone who wants to become a skilled candlestick chart reader.

 Featured Offers